 Dr. Megan Clarke earned an M.H.S. in biochemistry and molecular biology in 2010 and a Ph.D. in epidemiology in 2016, both from the Johns Hopkins Bloomberg School of Public Health.
 She completed postbaccalaureate and postdoctoral (as a Cancer Prevention fellow) fellowships in the Clinical Genetics Branch.
 She was promoted to research fellow in 2019 and was appointed as an Earl Stadtman Tenure-Track Investigator in 2020.
+Also, she was selected for the NIH Distinguished Scholar Program in 2020.
 Dr. Clarke has received numerous awards for her work, including an Intramural Research Award, NCI Director’s Intramural Innovation Award, and the William G. Coleman Jr. Ph.D., Minority Health and Health Disparities Research Innovation Award.
+In 2021, she received the DCEG Outstanding Mentor Award.

 Dr. Clarke conducts research combining molecular, clinical, and population-based approaches to address etiology, prevention, and early detection of anogenital and endometrial cancers, yielding results that inform natural history and clinical management and address cancer disparities.
 She also has a strong interest in developing methods for absolute risk assessment from clinical databases and assay evaluation.